 Transportation Planning facilitates technical information, effective transportation, and efficient movement of people and goods.
 Transportation Planning shapes urban form, affects economic vitality and impacts quality of life.
-The Planning & Development Department strives to create better communication among Huntingdon County Municipalities, Southern Alleghenies Planning and Development Commission (SAP&DC)’s Rural Planning Organization (RPO), and with other professional groups.
+The Planning & Development Department strives to create better communication among all 48 Huntingdon County Municipalities, the Southern Alleghenies Planning and Development Commission (SAP&DC)’s Rural Planning Organization (RPO), and with other professional groups.
 We assess and make recommendations on policies and programs so as to derive the full public benefits of comprehensive and community-based planning that promote personal mobility and travel choices.

 ACTIVE TRANSPORTATION COMMITTEE

 The initial Active Transportation Committee was formed in 2017 and was composed of fifteen (15) citizens appointed by the Huntingdon County Commissioners.
 The Committee is responsible for raising awareness of bicycle and pedestrian planning concerns.
 Responsibilities include initiatives ranging from evaluating existing conditions and maintenance needs, gap analysis, and local advocacy.